davids-labs/lab/README.md

 ### 11.4 Restore behavior

 Restore flow rehydrates block state from commit snapshots.

-Confirm behavior details before using in production workflows with large asset changes.
+Current limitation:

+- v1 restore scope focuses on block/content state; asset restoration is intentionally limited and should be validated before relying on it for destructive rollback workflows.

 ---